 Directly connected with the promenade were spacious parlors with views of High Street, the main dining room, maids' dining room, ordinary (breakfast) room, private dining room and guest chamber corridor.
 The principal features of the second floor were the dining rooms and parlors with the balance devoted to the kitchen and guest chambers.

 The dining room itself was akin to a palace ballroom, and no expense had been spared in its construction.
-Local laborers stood by the city's elite as the general manager, J. M. Lee, welcomed them to the hotel.
+Local laborers stood by the city's elite as the general manager, J. M. Lee, welcomed them to The Great Southern Hotel.
 They marveled at the extreme size of the room, extending the height of the second and third floors at a total expanse of 46 x 90.
 The length, however, was masterly relieved by a decorative arch which screened and secluded the musician's gallery.
 With six fluted pilasters on each side and dome capitals surmounted by an ornate entendres, the dining room presented an appearance, second to none in the country.

 The parlors were finished in white enamel and gold with unique designs as more than a few ladies retired to the comfort of the seating arrangements away from the cigar smoke of the men.

-The Great Southern housed 222 guest rooms in its expanse, with two club rooms, 56 private bathrooms and 8 public baths.
+The Great Southern Hotel housed 222 guest rooms in its expanse, with two club rooms, 56 private bathrooms and 8 public baths.
 The guest chambers on the second, third, and fourth stories was finished in plain oak, while the balance was completed in yellow pine.

 Quite ahead of her time, the grand dame as she would soon be known housed the latest equipment for electric work, call bells, heating, ventilating and plumbing.
 Huge coal fired boilers were located in the basement which also housed the buildings own water supply from three separate wells.